wifisensing/PicoScenes-Manual/source/scenarios.rst

 Several key options are explained as below:

 - ``--freq 5520 5680``: ``--freq`` supports multi-channel setting.
 To transmit 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz.
-- ``--rate 200e6  --rx-resample-ratio 0.8``: To transmit 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz and operate at 160 MHz.
-However, NI USRP X310 doesn't support 160 MHz, therefore, Tx and Rx signals are resampled to 160 MHz.
+- ``--rate 200e6  --rx-resample-ratio 0.8``: To receive 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz and operate at 160 MHz.
+However, NI USRP X310 doesn't support 160 MHz, therefore, Rx signals are resampled to 160 MHz.
 - ``--rate 200e6 --tx-resample-ratio 1.25``: To transmit 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz and operate at 160 MHz.
-However, NI USRP X310 doesn't support 160 MHz, therefore, Tx and Rx signals are resampled to 160 MHz.
+However, NI USRP X310 doesn't support 160 MHz, therefore, Tx signals are resampled to 160 MHz.
-- ``--merge``: Rx end merges dual-channel signals into a 2x higher sampling rate stream;
+- ``--merge``: Rx end merges dual-channel signals into a 400 MHz higher sampling rate stream (then down-sampled by 0.8x);
-- ``--split``: Tx end splits the 400 MHz rate I/Q streams into two 200 MHz rate streams;
+- ``--split``: Tx end splits the 400 MHz rate I/Q streams into two 200 MHz rate streams (before splitting, up-sampled by 1.25x);
 - ``--rx-cbw 320`` and ``--cbw 320``: Specify baseband decoder/encoder to operate at 320 MHz CBW mode;

 .. hint:: The 320 MHz sampling together with intensive *In-baseband Digital Resampling* are extremely CPU-intensive.
 Very high packet loss should be expected.